 Brunswick Stew Virginia Style

 Worst trip ever.
-Seriously.
-It was 1976, the bicentennial and it was DC in August.
-And it was a whirlwind of activities, tours and walking in the ungodly heat.
-Dad remained steadfastly optimistic, goal driven and determined we all have fun whether we liked it or not.
-That might have gone over better if he had ever let us stop at a restroom.
-Seriously, it was enlightening and we did learn a lot, but for me?
-The best part was the food!
+We visited DC and the surrounding areas during the bicentennial.
+The crowds, the humidity, the heat.
+It was ungodly.
+Dad remained steadfastly optimistic, goal-driven, and determined that we all have fun whether we liked it or not.
+That might have gone over better had he ever let us stop at a restroom.

 About Brunswick Stew Virginia Style:

-We traveled all over the area & one thing my parents never did was cater to the taste of children or skimp in any way on the restaurants.
-No “kids” menu for us.
-It was an eye-opener.
-Fresh lobster pulled from the sea.
+It was enlightening, and we learned a lot, but for me?
+The best part was the food!
+My parents always refused to cater to the taste of children, and it was an eye-opener.
+Fresh lobster and scallops pulled from the sea.
 Regional specialties.
-And the quaint taverns and period food.
+Quaint taverns and period food.
 Which leads me, after this long ramble, to Brunswick Stew Virginia Style.

 Making Brunswick Stew Virginia Style: